shakacode/react_on_rails/README.md

 Universal React with Rails: Part I](https://medium.com/@alexfedoseev/isomorphic-react-with-rails-part-i-440754e82a59).

 We're definitely not doing that.
 With react_on_rails, webpack is mainly generating a nice JavaScript file for inclusion into `application.js`.
 We're going to KISS.
 And that's all relative given how much there is to get right in an enterprise class web application.

-For a complete example, see our live demo at [www.reactrails.com](http://www.reactrails.com). ([Source Code](https://github.com/shakacode/react-webpack-rails-tutorial))

 ## Getting Started